You know to see a doctor for an ache or cough that won’t go away. But where can you turn if your relationship needs a shot in the arm?

 - Lack of trust

 - Sexual difficulties

 - Conflicts about child rearing or blended families

 - Substance abuse

 - Financial problems

 The list is not exhaustive and every situation is unique.
 Whatever the concern is, couples counselling can be an incredibly helpful step forward.
 Sometimes speaking to someone with no connection to yourself or your partner is all it takes for you to pain some perspective, with the added bonus of having the skills and experience to guide you through your concerns.

 Source: Mayo Clinic

-I have written a short Ebook shares lessons drawn from my own experiences of working with couples in troubled marriages.
-This book aim to taught couple to focus on the emotions they were expressing in a way that they gave each other love instead of pouring salt on their wounds.
-Please feel free to utilize this Ebook as you need.
-(Download ebook link)
+I have written a short book that shares lessons drawn from my own experiences of working with couples in troubled marriages.
+This book aims to teach couples to focus on the emotions they were expressing in a way that they gave each other love instead of pouring salt on their wounds.
+To order a copy click here, you can choose hardcopy or ebook.